Bunny sitting with plant

 Treats:

 Hollygate Veterinary Clinic offers routine pet care (consultations, vaccinations, neutering, dental care and nail clipping) and has diagnostic imaging listed (ultrasonography).
 The clinic also states it handles a range of small pets beyond cats and dogs (including rabbits, guinea pigs, ferrets and hamsters) and is a veterinary nurse training facility.
-From the latest reviews available to us, owners most often describe long-term use of the practice and proactive care, alongside repeated concerns from a minority of reviewers about rising costs and medication pricing/markups (including one review linking this to insurance claims).
-One reviewer specifically describes being kept updated by phone “on every procedure” and being talked through options.

 #85